Biloxi Shuckers: Milwaukee Brewers (2015–present)

 The start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30.
 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 As a result, the Southern League disbanded and the Shuckers were placed in the Double-A South.
 Biloxi's 2021 opener in the new league, scheduled for May 4 on the road versus the Birmingham Barons at Regions Field, was postponed due to inclement weather.
 The game was made up the next evening as part of a doubleheader, both games of which the Shuckers lost, 6–1 and 2–1.
 On May 15, pitchers Ethan Small (5 IP), Zach Vennaro (1 IP), Nathan Kirby (2 IP), and Matt Hardy (1 IP) tossed a combined no-hitter against the Mississippi Braves in a 1–0 win at MGM Park.
 They ended the season in fourth place in the Southern Division at 45–69.

 In 2022, the Double-A South became known as the Southern League, the name historically used by the regional circuit prior to the 2021 reorganization.
 The Shuckers finished the first half of the season in second place, two-and-a-half games behind the division winner.
 They placed further back in the second half, and posted an overall record of 67–68.
 Catcher Jakson Reetz was chosen for the Southern League MVP Award.

 In February 2023, Ken Young, the managing partner of Biloxi Baseball, sold the franchise to Shuckers Baseball, which is owned and operated by John Tracy.
 The team did not win either half of the 2023 season and had a composite record of 74–63.
 Carlos Rodríguez was selected for the 2023 SL Pitcher of the Year Award.

 The Shuckers' MGM Park became known as Keesler Federal Park in 2024 in a corprorate naming rights agreement with Keesler Federal Credit Union.
 Biloxi posted a 66–69 season record.
 They finished the second half in second-place behind the first-half champion Montgomery Biscuits, earning them playoff berth.
 The Shuckers lost the Southern Division title to Montgomery, 2–1.
 Biloxi finished the 2025 season with a 74–64 record and qualified for the playoffs by winning the First-Half Southern Division title.
 In a rematch of the previous postseason's division series, they faced Montgomery but were swept, 2–0.
 Joe Ayrault was selected for the league's Manager of the Year Award.
-As of the completion of the 2025 season, the team has played 1,351 regular-season games and compiled a win–loss record of 710–641.
-They have a postseason record of 15–16.
-Combining all 1,382 regular-season and postseason games, Biloxi has an all-time record of 725–657.